nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 management tasks done quicker than traditional GUI apps.

 **checkUp** is an app made for healthcare establishments.
-It allows clinics to track relevant details for their patients and hospitals to track details related a patient's stay at the hospital.
-Without an internet connection, checkUp stores patient details such as
+It allows clinics to track relevant details for their patients and hospitals to track details related to a patient's stay at the hospital.
+Without an internet connection, checkUp stores patient details such as:
 - patient name;
 - next-of-kin details;
 - phone number;